Art From Home: Mary Martinez

 School of Art Alumni ’19 Mary Martinez’s art from home space in Greensboro, NC.

 Leah Sobsey’s 387 Alternative Process students’ are hard at work creating artworks remotely.
 Check out a recent project by BFA student Fil Hernandez.
 The piece is a lumen print on silver gelatin paper exposed to UV light.
-Fil created the effect by arranging the 12 prints, and then laying on them for an hour.
+Fil created the effect by arranging the 12 prints, and then laying on … Continued

 2020 MFA Dance Candidate Gabrielle Tull shares her dance thesis online!